michael-camilleri/deep_sort/README.md

 # Deep SORT

+This version  is my fork with an implementation of the Lambda as per Eq(5) in the paper.

 ## Introduction

 This repository contains code for *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT).